Bellbrook, New South Wales: Etymology

 The town was laid out and gazetted as Bellbrook in 1892.
 Caroline McMaugh, wife of early settler John McMaugh, named the village.
 At that time, and still today, the distinctive call of bellbirds could be heard echoing through the dense scrub they inhabited along Nulla Nulla Creek.

-In 1882 the name Bellbrook was first adopted as the official title for the original post office.
-A postal receiving office at Bellbrook opened on 16 January 1882, became a post office on 1 January 1884 and closed on 10 April 1987.
+In 1882, the name Bellbrook was first adopted as the official title for the original post office.
+A postal receiving office at Bellbrook opened on 16 January 1882, became a post office on 1 January 1884, and closed on 10 April 1987.
 The present day post office is located at Bellbrook Hotel.

 Climate

-Located within the same post code as Crescent Head and Port Macquarie (considered one of the most livable towns in Australia), Bellbrook enjoys a humid, sub-tropical climate with hot, humid summers and cold winters with significant rainfall.
+Located within the same post code as Crescent Head, Kempsey, Verges Creek and other unique coastal and hinterland townships, Bellbrook enjoys a humid, sub-tropical climate with hot, humid summers and cold winters with significant rainfall.
 Many locals utilise fireplaces during the colder months.

 History

 Pre-History

 Bellbrook is on the traditional lands of the Thunghutti Aboriginal people, some of whom continue to live on the local Aboriginal reserve.